PyO3/pyo3/guide/src/migration.md

 # }
 ```

-An alternative is to use the new `PyBackedStr` type, which stores a reference to the Python `str` without a lifetime attachment:
+To avoid needing to worry about lifetimes at all, it is also possible to use the new `PyBackedStr` type, which stores a reference to the Python `str` without a lifetime attachment.
+In particular, `PyBackedStr` helps for `abi3` builds for Python older than 3.10.
+Due to limitations in the `abi3` CPython API for those older versions, PyO3 cannot offer a `FromPyObjectBound` implementation for `&str` on those versions.
+The easiest way to migrate for older `abi3` builds is to replace any cases of `.extract::<&str>()` with `.extract::<PyBackedStr>()`.
+Alternatively, use `.extract::<Cow<str>>()`, `.extract::<String>()` to copy the data into Rust.

+The following example uses the same snippet as those just above, but this time the final extracted type is `PyBackedStr`:

 ```rust
 # use pyo3::prelude::*;